ballerina-platform/ballerina-dev-website/learn/getting-started/installing-ballerina/setting-up-ballerina.md

 For more installation options, see [Installation Options](/learn/user-guide/getting-started/installation-options/).

-## Updating Ballerina

-Once you have Ballerina installed, you can use the Update Tool to update it to the latest version.
-To do this, execute the command below in a new CLI tab.

-`bal dist update`

->**Info:** If you want to pull a specific Ballerina version, execute the `bal dist pull <VERSION>` command (e.g., `bal dist pull slbeta3`).

-For more information, see [Update Tool](/learn/tooling-guide/cli-tools/update-tool/).

 ## Installing the VSCode Extension

 Ballerina provides an extension to try out its development capabilities in Visual Studio Code.
 For instructions on setting it up, see [Quick Start](/learn/visual-studio-code-extension/quick-start/).